0rtis/jsafebox/README.md

 ### Install
 JSafebox is a portable application.
 No installation is required.
-Just run the JAR in a Command Line Interpreter with `java -jar jsafebox.jar` or a simple double click.
+A simple double click will work in most platform.
+If not, open a Command Line
+Interpreter and start the application with `java -jar jsafebox.jar`.

 ### Donation